vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 (1) Sound-Subtle Element, (2) Touch-Subtle Element, (3) Colour-Subtle Element, (4) Savour- Subtle Element, (5) Odour-Subtle Element.
 The Elements are also five:-(1) Ether, (2) Air, (3) Fire, (4) Water, (5) Earth.

-The Sound-Subtle Element is the compound substance intervenient to Tamasā'haṁkāra and Ether (Ākāša), like the modification between milk and curds.
+The Sound-Subtle Element is the compound substance intervenient to Tamasā'haṁkāra and Ether (Ākāśa), like the modification between milk and curds.
 From this (Subtle Element) springs Ether.
 The properties of Ether are defined in such terms as :-

 (1) Imperceptible to touch, is the Substrate for the quality Sound,

 (2) Affording gratification to the Organ of bearing (Ear),72

-YATİNDRA-MATA-DĪPIKĀ

 (3) Affording room (extension).